This Christmas recipe for candied peel will help give your festivities a citrus zing.

-Make up your sugar syrup by dissolving the sugar in the water and bringing to the boil.
+Make up your sugar syrup by dissolving the sugar in the water and bringing it to the boil.

 Place the peel pieces in and lower heat to simmer until almost all of the sugar syrup has been absorbed.

-Lift out your pieces of peel and place on a wire rack on top of a flat metal tray covered with foil or baking paper.
+Lift out your pieces of peel and place it on a wire rack on top of a flat metal tray covered with foil or baking paper.

 Place in a warm, dry place overnight until dry.
 Do not throw out the rest of your sugar syrup.